Martín Ramírez (cyclist)

-Martín Alonso Ramírez Ramírez (born November 8, 1960 in Bogotá) is a Colombian former road bicycle racer.
+Martín Alonso Ramírez Ramírez (born November 8, 1960) is a Colombian former road bicycle racer.
 He won the Critérium du Dauphiné Libéré in 1984.
 His mother was a homemaker while his father was a construction worker.
-Feeling the intense need and desire to earn an income, at age 16 he decided to work as a delivery man for a well known drug store in Bogota, called the Ultramar.
+Feeling the intense need and desire to earn an income, at age 16 he decided to work as a delivery man for a well known drug store in Bogotá, called the Ultramar.
 It was here that he picked up a passion for cycling.